Kroger-Technology/Snow-Globe/README.md

 1. Setup a gradle or maven project with the library set.
 2. Make sure your upstreams are defined in a separate file (or better yet directory).
 3. Configure `snow-globe.yaml`
-4. Write your tests.
+4. Write your tests.tests.

 The sections below will show you how to do this.

 ## Step 1: Setup your project
-These tests are written in Java.
+These tests.tests are written in Java.
 To properly use this, we recommend that you setup a maven or gradle project.
 If you are unsure how to do this, copy the `exampleUsage` folder and you can start from there.

 Below is an example snippet for gradle: